stdevPavelmc/mailad/Features.md

 make restore
 ```

-And follow the steps to select the proper backup file, I will wrote a (shortened) version of a successfull restore for you to see it:
+And follow the steps to select the proper backup file.
+I will wrote a (shortened) version of a successfull restore for you to see it:

 ```sh
 root@mail:~/mailad# make restore